 Who gets the house in a divorce?

-For most people contemplating divorce, one of the main concerns will be what happens to the family home.
-You may be worried about where you and your children will live, or if you could be forced to sell your much-loved home.
+For most people thinking about getting a divorce, one of the main concerns will be what happens to the family home.
+You may be worried about where you and your children will live or if you could be forced to sell your much-loved home.

-You have a wide range of options when deciding how to divide the family home.
+You have many options when deciding how to divide the family home.
 This could include:

 - Buying your spouse out of their share of the home;